Being Laid Off Feels Lousy

 I am … naïve, idealistic, and stubborn.
 It’s a quirky combination that can lead to wacky results.
 And these three traits of mine played into how I price The Liftoff Program and the 80% discount.

 As I prepared to launch this program on teachable.com, I had to set a price.
 I am offering a program that requires, typically, 6 – 12 hours per week for 4 – 6 weeks, maybe a couple of months.
 After that you go into maintenance mode with a weekly, monthly, or quarterly effort that works for you.
 I had to make sure that people will dedicate the hours, so that The Liftoff Program truly gets them good results.
-Good results mean good word of mouth, and referrals, and the program will gain momentum and it will help more people, and I can expand what it has to offer.
+Good results mean good word of mouth, and referrals, and the program will gain momentum and it will help more people to think clearly and choose well, and I can expand what it has to offer.

 Conventional wisdom states that in such a situation, you need to put a price on the program that is high enough to be painful.
 If you pay the price, and it hurts to pay, you’re going to value what you get and you’re going to follow through and complete the program.

 I’m not knocking conventional wisdom.
 It’s called wisdom for a reason.
 But I found myself wondering: “Hey, if I charge a hefty price to someone who has been laid off, isn’t that like kicking them when their down?
-If nobody goes for the program, nobody’s going to benefit from it.”
+If nobody goes for the program, nobody’s going to benefit from it.

 And for me, “hefty price” means $500 at least.
 It seems that anybody who’s not in the very upper crust will find paying $500 – as an additional expense – to be painful.